 [The Defendant] contends that claim(s) ___ of the [abbreviated patent number] patent [[is] [are]] invalid for lack of enablement.
 [The Defendant] bears the burden of establishing by clear and convincing evidence that the specification fails to satisfy the enablement requirement.

-A patent must disclose sufficient information to enable or teach persons of ordinary skill in the field of the invention as of the effective filing date of the claimed invention to make and use the full scope of the claimed invention without undue experimentation.
+A patent must disclose sufficient information to enable or teach a person of ordinary skill in the field of the invention as of the effective filing date of the claimed invention to make and use the full scope of the claimed invention without undue experimentation.
 This requirement is known as the enablement requirement.
 If a patent claim is not enabled, it is invalid.

 In considering whether a patent complies with the enablement requirement, you must keep in mind that patents are written for persons of ordinary skill in the field of the invention.
-Thus, a patent need not expressly state information that persons of ordinary skill would be likely to know or could obtain.
+Thus, a patent need not expressly state information that a person of ordinary skill in the field of the invention would be likely to know or could obtain.

 The fact that some experimentation may be required for a person of ordinary skill in the field of the invention to practice the claimed invention does not mean that a patent does not meet the enablement requirement.
-Factors that you may consider in determining whether persons of ordinary skill in the field of the invention would require undue experimentation to make and use the full scope of the claimed invention include:
+Factors that you may consider in determining whether a person of ordinary skill in the field of the invention would require undue experimentation to make and use the full scope of the claimed invention include:

 the quantity of experimentation necessary and whether that experimentation involves only known or commonly used techniques;